akdenizcse/pl-evaluation-solidity/template.md

 -------------------------------------------

-###Conclusion
+### Conclusion

-Solidity language is an easy-to-learn language because it looks like a combination of languages ike c ++, phyton and java scripts, but it is not possible to find many resources related to this language since it has appeared in recent years.
+-Solidity language is an easy-to-learn language because it looks like a combination of languages ike c ++, phyton and java scripts, but it is not possible to find many resources related to this language since it has appeared in recent years.

-Solidity focuses on smart contracts with its unique features and is currently one of the most popular languages.
+-Solidity focuses on smart contracts with its unique features and is currently one of the most popular languages.

-Before learning these 3 concepts;`Smart Contracts`,`Blockchain Basics`,`Ethereum Virtual Machine`,
+-Before learning these 3 concepts;`Smart Contracts`,`Blockchain Basics`,`Ethereum Virtual Machine`,
  you cannot write anything with solidity language.
-So if you want to make progress in this area, you need to spend a lot of time with limited articles and information, even if you will make good money in the end.
+ -So if you want to make progress in this area, you need to spend a lot of time with limited articles and information, even if you will make good money in the end.